 “The words were on the tip on my tongue.”
 He continued.
 “But nothing would come out.”

 We sat there a moment, he and I. Laughing, we gazed over the kitchen cupboard.
-Mom had replaced all of our dishes with Tupperware.
+Mom had since replaced all of our dishes with Tupperware.
 What was it that he trying to say that dreadful evening?
 Two words–“Thank you.”

 The past few weeks have been trying times in my hometown of Charlotte, North Carolina.
 I’ve watched protests become violent as hatred filled our streets.
 Brothers and sisters became looters and vandals.
 Random violence became rampant as fear let evil reign.
 What were they trying to say?
 What could have caused such violent outbursts?
 Staring at my shattered TV screen I wondered.